 - A Drug/Alcohol Prevention Specialist works closely with Mount Si High School counselors and the school psychologist to identify and support at-risk youth, offer treatment options for families, teach prevention, and initiate student awareness campaigns.

-- Youth suicide experts helped Mount Si High School create a sustainable Strategic Suicide Prevention Plan which includes on-going student/staff/parent training in 2012-13.
+- Youth suicide experts helped Mount Si High School create a sustainable Strategic Suicide Prevention Plan which includes on-going student/staff/parent training.